About us

 Head of Programme: Ben Borthwick

-Operations Manager: Georgia Buck
+Operations Manager: Oliver Sutherland

 Marketing & Communications Manager: Tilly Craig